 • None known

-Antonian Ventrue possess a predisposition towards tactical thinking and administration.
-They recognize how things work, and enjoy setting wheels in motion from a distance, only to see plans come to fruition in lands far away, or at times far inthe future.
-Some of Antonius’ plans are supposedly still on course to see conclusion, despite his Final Death in the eighth century.
-Detractors describe these Blue Bloods as overly prideful and cite a blind spot towards their subordinates’ resentment as the bloodline’s fatal weakness.
+Antonian Cainites possess a predisposition towards tactical thinking and administration.
+They recognize how things work, and enjoy setting wheels in motion from a distance, only to see plans come to fruition in lands far away, or at times far in the future.
+Some of Antonius’ plans are supposedly still on course to see conclusion, despite his supposed final death over a thousand years ago.

 • Belisarius: The legendary general of the same name.
 Served Byzantium in life and death until the Fourth Crusade.